-Minister of Basic Education, Mrs Angie Motshekga, with the Deputy Minister Mr Enver Surty held the first Council of Education Ministers of the new administration after general national elections.
+Minister of Basic Education, Mrs Angie Motshekga, with the Deputy Minister Mr Enver Surty held the first meeting of the Council of Education Ministers of the new administration after national general elections.
 The Department of Basic Education (DBE) presented the Basic Education Sector plan 2014 -2019, which aligned the updated sector plan to the National Development Plan (NDP), Vision 2030, as well as the Medium Term Strategic Framework (MTSF) and ministerial priorities.

 Common plans and priorities presented by Provincial Education Departments: